Physics-Informed Neural Operator for Learning Partial Differential Equations: Physics-informed neural operator (PINO)

-Given a fixed amount of data $\{a_j, u_j\}$, the data loss $\Jdata$ offers a stronger constraint compared to the PDE loss $\Jpde$.
-However, the PDE loss does not require a pre-existing dataset.
-One can sample virtual PDE instances by drawing additional initial conditions or coefficient conditions $a_j \sim \mu$ for training, as shown in Algorithm \ref{algo:pretrain}.
-In this sense, we have access to the unlimited dataset by sampling new $a_j$ in each iteration.
+For operator learning, we use the physics constraints $\Jpde$ and supervision from data to train the neural operator.
+Especially one can sample an unlimited amount of virtual PDE instances by drawing additional initial conditions or coefficient conditions $a_j \sim \mu$ for training.
+In this sense, we have access to the unlimited dataset by sampling new input $a_j$ in each training iteration.
+This advantage of using PDE constraints removes the requirement on the dataset and makes the supervised problem into a semi-supervised one.